osmcode/osmium-tool/man/osmium-getid.md

 of those objects is written out to *stderr* at the end of the program unless the **-H**, **--history** option was given.

+This command will not work with negative IDs.

 # OPTIONS